bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-04-covered-california-marketplace-integration.md

 ### Project Description

-Healthplan Services has a web application called Paysafe that tokenizes and processes payments for various health insurance companies on the Heathcare.gov Federal Marketplace.
+Through an in-house-built web application called PaySafe, Healthplan Services tokenizes and processes payments for various health insurance companies on the Heathcare.gov Federal Marketplace.

-Some states have elected to run their own [state-based exchanges](http://kff.org/health-reform/state-indicator/state-health-insurance-marketplace-types/) that are not part of Healthcare.gov.
-Paysafe was initially designed around the strict standards of the Federal Marketplace, which state-based exchanges do not have to follow.
+Some states have elected to run their own [state-based marketplaces](http://kff.org/health-reform/state-indicator/state-health-insurance-marketplace-types/) that are not part of Healthcare.gov.
+Paysafe was initially designed around the strict standards of the Federal Marketplace, which state-based marketplaces do not have to follow.

 The goal of this project was to setup and process payments for Blue Shield of California from the Covered California state-based marketplace.
 In order to support this, Paysafe had to be upgraded for greater overall flexibility: